TheBlockiest/XDRVTools/README.md

 ## Planned Changes:
 * Rework functions to perform text changes in one action (in order to work better with Undo/Redo commands.)
 * Make **Beat / Measure Navigator Dock**'s "Go to measure" function account for time signature changes, rather than assuming 4/4.
+* Additional changes / features as recommended by users!

 ## Important Info: